 How are heart attack symptoms different from AFib symptoms?

-People living with AFib should know the symptoms of a stroke
+People living with AFib should know warning signs of a heart attack or stroke

-As stated earlier, having atrial fibrillation can put you at an increased risk for stroke.
-Here are the warning signs that you should be aware of:
+Having AFib can put you at an increased risk for stroke and heart attack.
+Here are the warning signs you should be aware of:

 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.